Give your simulator superpowers

 Creating a Swift Package in Xcode

-The above steps can easily be replicated in Xcode by navigating to File ➞ New ➞ Swift Package....
-Give your package the name it needs, save it, and Xcode will directly open your Package to enable you to directly start working with it!
+The above steps can be replicated in Xcode by navigating to File ➞ New ➞ Package....
+Give your package the name it needs, save it, and Xcode will open your Package, enabling you to start working with it directly:

-From here you can start building and testing your package as if you were working on a regular Xcode project as you normally do.
+From here, you can start building and testing your package as if you are working on a regular Xcode project.

 Enhancing the default generated Package.swift

-But before we go over those options it’s good to know that the first line in the Package file is required to stay.
+It’s important to know that the first line in the package file is required to stay:

 Adding supported platforms to a Swift Package file

-By default, the Swift Package Manager is assigning a predefined minimum deployment version for each supported platform.
-If your package is only going to support specific platforms or specific versions of a platform you can add that configuration to your package file using the platforms property.
+Swift Package Manager assigns a predefined minimum deployment version for each supported platform by default.
+If your package will only support specific platforms or specific versions of a platform, you can add that configuration to your package file using the platforms property.

 In the following example, we’re adding support for macOS, watchOS, tvOS, and iOS: